-- 1. From the Windows Control Panel, select Printers > Add Printer > Next > Local printer > Next - 2.
-On the Select the Printer Port screen of the wizard: - a) Select Create a new port - b) In the Type shortcut menu, select Bluetooth Printer Port, and then click Next - 3.
+- 1. From the Windows Control Panel, select Printers > Add Printer > Next > Local printer > Next. - 2.
+On the Select the Printer Port screen of the wizard: - a) Select Create a new port. - b) In the Type shortcut menu, select Bluetooth Printer Port, and then click Next. - 3.
 On the next screen, select the printer by name, and then click Connect. - 4.
-Install the driver: when asked to select a printer make and model, do so.
-If your printer is not in the list of options, click Have Disk..., insert the driver disk for the printer, and then navigate to the drive and directory that contain the driver initiation file (\.inf) for the printer.

-5. To complete the installation, follow the on-screen instructions.
+Install the driver: Select the printer make and model at the prompt.
+If your printer is not in the list of options, click Have Disk..., insert the driver disk for the printer, and then navigate to the drive and directory that contain the driver initiation file (.inf) for the printer. - 5.
+Follow the on-screen instructions to complete the installation.